 - Compatibility: Honda CRX Si (1988-1991)

 And lastly, we have the AEM Cold Air Intake System.
-It may be the priciest intake on this list, but this one will only cost you less than $300.
-And for that amount, you can get a cold air intake system developed by a company that has dedicated itself to manufacturing and innovating air induction products like this one, which is specifically created for the Honda CRX.
+You can get a cold air intake system developed by a company that has dedicated itself to manufacturing and innovating air induction products like this one, which is specifically created for the Honda CRX.

 AEM Performance Cold Air Intake System Features: